Efficient Nonthermal Ion and Electron Acceleration Enabled by the Flux-Rope Kink Instability in 3D Nonrelativistic Magnetic Reconnection

 \textit{Particle Acceleration Processes.---} Figure \ref{fig3}(d) shows the energy evolution of different generations of ions and electrons.
-These particles are selected when their final energies are above the corresponding low-energy bound, and are grouped together and averaged as one ``generation'' if the starting time of particle energization is within a $\Omega_{ci}\Delta t=5$ interval.
-The energy evolution of each generation suggests that accelerated particles experience an injection process followed by a prolonged Fermi acceleration phase.
-The low-energy bounds of the power-laws are determined by the injection energy.
-When cold protons first enter the reconnection exhaust, they receive an initial kick from the outflow ($V_{out} \sim 0.5V_A$ in our simulations) and gain a speed of about $2V_{out}$ (with $\varepsilon \sim \varepsilon_{li}$), which boosts their energy for further acceleration.
+Particles are selected if their final energies are above the corresponding low-energy bound, and are averaged as one ``generation'' if the starting time of energization is within a $\Omega_{ci}\Delta t=5$ interval.
+The energy evolution of each generation suggests that the accelerated particles experience an injection process followed by a prolonged Fermi-acceleration phase{, analogous to the two-stage acceleration process in relativistic turbulence \citep{Comisso2018,Comisso2019}.} The low-energy bounds of the power-laws are determined by the injection energy.
+When cold protons first {cross a} reconnection exhaust, they receive an initial kick from the outflow ($V_{out}\sim0.5V_A$ in our simulations{, due to low $b_g$ \citep{Haggerty2018,Li2021}}) and gain a speed of about $2V_{out}$ (with $\varepsilon \sim \varepsilon_{li}$), which boosts their energy for further acceleration.
 Thus at early time (e.g., $\Omega_{ci}t=75$), most protons are bounded by $\varepsilon_{li}$ in Figure \ref{fig3}(b), and later acceleration shapes the distribution into a power-law extending to higher energy.
-We have confirmed $\varepsilon_{li}\sim0.5m_iV_A^2$ with different simulations in the low-$\beta$ regime ($\beta \lesssim 0.1$).
-On the other hand, electrons are much lighter, resulting in a less efficient energization process in the exhaust~\citep{Phan2013,Shay2014,Zhang2019,Zhang2019b}.
-As a result, the electrons' low-energy bound $\varepsilon_{le} \sim 4 T_{ex}$, where $T_{ex}$ is the electron temperature at the exhaust ($\sim0.05m_iV_A^2$ in this simulation) \footnote{In principle, $ T_{ex}$ can depend on on a broad range of parameters ($\beta$, $m_iV_A^2$, $B_g$, etc.), which is out of the scope of this Letter and will be further studied in the future.}.
+We have confirmed $\varepsilon_{li}\sim0.5m_iV_A^2$ with different simulations of low-$\beta$ ($\lesssim 0.1$).
+On the other hand, electrons are much lighter, resulting in a less efficient energization process in the exhaust{, where parallel electric fields could be important~\citep{Phan2013,Shay2014,Zhang2019,Zhang2019b,Le2009,Haggerty2015,Dahlin2017,Comisso2018}}.
+As a result, the electrons' low-energy bound $\varepsilon_{le} \sim 4 T_{ex}$, where $T_{ex}$ is the electron temperature at the exhaust ($\sim0.05m_iV_A^2$ in this simulation). {Note that $ T_{ex}$ can depend on many parameters ($\beta$, $B_g$, etc.), which will be studied in the future. }